|Key figures Impact story|

 The institution was the first of its kind under the country’s new regulatory structure and was granted a banking license in the autumn of 2003.
 In 2005, the remaining urban portions of the Emergency Microcredit Programme in Pul-i-kumri and Mazar-e-Sharif were also absorbed into FMFB-A.

-With a footprint extending across 14 provinces (76 districts) with 38 branches, and nine Loan Processing offices, FMFB-A is the only microfinance bank in Afghanistan.
-FMFB-A has emerged as one of the most successful microfinance institutions in the country offering savings, loans, remittances and a host of commercial banking services.
+With a footprint of 39 branches and 9 Loan Processing Offices, extending across 80 districts and 14 provinces, FMFB-A is the only microfinance bank in Afghanistan.
+It has emerged as one of the most successful microfinance institutions in the country offering savings, loans, remittances and a host of commercial banking services.

 FMFB-A is an open-joint stock company fully licensed and regulated by Afghanistan’s Central Bank, Da Afghanistan Bank (DAB).
 The initial capital for the bank (US$ 4 million) was subscribed to by AKFED (100%).
 In 2012, 28,800 new ordinary shares of US$ 100 each were issued at a premium of US$ 138 per share resulting in a total premium of AFN 206,038 million.
 The bank is in full compliance of DAB’s minimum capital requirement of AFA 1 billion (taking into consideration the share capital and the premium amount).
 AKAM together with AKF (USA) holds 51.3% of the shares.
-The shareholding structure of the bank as at 31st December 2015, is as below:
+The shareholding structure of the bank as of May 2017 is as follows:

 - Aga Khan Agency for Microfinance (AKAM) 39.4%